AlexMercedCoder/blog-markdown-scratch-staging/mcp/mcp_06.md

 In short, MCP helps you go from **monolithic, tangled agents** to **modular, composable AI systems**.

----

-## 🧭 What’s Next: Diving Deeper into MCP Internals
+## What’s Next: Diving Deeper into MCP Internals

 In the next few posts, we’ll dig into each part of MCP:
 - Message formats and lifecycle
 - How resources and tools are structured
 - Sampling, prompts, and real-time feedback loops
 - Best practices for building your own MCP server

----

-*If Apache Iceberg REST unlocked multi-engine access to tabular data, MCP unlocks multi-agent access to tools, context, and workflows.
-It’s the standard we’ve been waiting for—and now it’s here.*